ClarifiedSecurity/catapult-docs/docs/clarified-core-collection/join_domain.md

 # join_domain

-This is a role for adding Windows and Linux hosts to Active Directory (AD) domains.
+This is a role for:

+- Adding Windows and Linux hosts to Active Directory (AD) domains.
+- Fixing broken AD domain joins and re-joining machines to domain.

 ## Requirements

-A variable called `domain` or `ad_domain_name` (if the DNS domain name does not match the AD domain name) must be defined pointing to the AD domain name.
+Following variables are required:

+- `domain` - Points to the AD domain name that matches your environments DNS domain.
+- `ad_domain_name` - Points to the AD domain name if it does **NOT** match your environments DNS domain.
+- `domain_admin_username` - Username of an account that has privileges to join computers to the domain and create/delete computer objects.
+- `domain_admin_password` - Password of the domain_admin_username.

 ## Role Variables